 - Which nonprofit/voluntary organization can I affiliate with?
 Georgia Voluntary Organizations Active in Disaster (Georgia VOAD) is an organization whose mission is to foster communication, cooperation, coordination and collaboration among all volunteer organizations who respond during and after disasters.
-Find a list of member organizations at the Georgia VOAD Website.
+To learn more about volunteering with VOAD, click here.

 If your organization is not part of Georgia VOAD, consider joining.
 This will help the response of the disaster be more efficient and will reduce duplication of efforts and services.

 Be Safe and Come Prepared

 Wait until it is safe to travel to the community affected and for volunteer service opportunities to be identified.

 Arrive self-sufficient with food, shelter, personal hygiene, medical needs and reliable transportation with gas for the return trip, if possible.